IC 2220: Central star

-IC 2220, also known as the Toby Jug Nebula, is a reflection nebula located 1200 light years away in the southern constellation of Carina.
-The nebula was observed by the Gemini South telescope in 2023.
-It has an almost symmetrical bipolar structure, made up of gas and dust, reflecting light of the central red giant star HR 3126.
-This is rarely seen because the end-of-life phase of this type of star is relatively brief.
-Astronomers think that it is formed following the interaction between the dying red giant and a former companion star.
+The central star is a bright early M3V-type red giant star known as HR 3126 (HD 65750 or V341 Car).
+It is a long variable star with a magnitude of around 6.5 and a mass of 5 solar masses.
+The nebula surrounding it is made up of cool gas and dust which reflect the stars light.
+This is rarely seen because the end-of-life phase of these type of stars is relatively brief.
+Astronomers believe that it is formed following the interaction between the dying red giant and a former companion star that was torn apart.